14 Scientific Benefits Of Kissing & Why It's Good For You

 1. Kissing can aid in mate selection.

-Various studies suggest that kissing may play a role in our process of assessing a potential partner.
+Various studies1 suggest that kissing may play a role in our process of assessing a potential partner.
 That's because kissing gets us close enough to a potential mate to unconsciously assess compatibility through our senses.
 Face-sniffing is a real thing: Our olfactory system can pick up pheromones when we get up close and personal with a lover.
-Some research suggests some pheromones may play a role in determining how attractive we find a potential partner.
+Some research2 suggests some pheromones may play a role in determining how attractive we find a potential partner.

 Naturopathic physician Jolene Brighton, N.D., tells mbg kissing also allows for the exchange of saliva and therefore also microbes and DNA.
-As such, some studies suggest kissing can tell you about the genetic traits of your mate and influence whether or not you want to take it a step further into babymaking.
-(A related fun fact picked up by a study at the University of Albany: Women are more likely than men to rule a partner out for a bad kiss.)
+As such, some studies suggest kissing can tell you about the genetic traits of your mate3 and influence whether or not you want to take it a step further into babymaking.
+(A related fun fact picked up by a study at the University of Albany4: Women are more likely than men to rule a partner out for a bad kiss.)

 2. Kissing can increase arousal.